Universal and Parameter-free Gradient Sliding for Composite Optimization: Preliminary: Gradient Descent Sliding (GDS)

 \end{lemma}

-We observe from the above lemma that properly chosen stepsize $\eta_k$ and subproblem error $\varepsilon_k(x)$ would lead to an $\varepsilon$-approximate solution $\xub_N$.
-In order to approximately solve the subproblem \eqref{eq:GDS_subproblem} with proper subproblem error $\varepsilon_k(x)$, the subroutine $\mathcal A$ is assumed in Algorithm \ref{alg:GDS}.
-Observing the structure of the objective function in the subproblem, we can again simply use a proximal gradient method in the subroutine.
-In Algorithm \ref{alg:GDS_subroutine}, we describe an example subroutine $\mathcal A$ using proximal gradient method.
+The above lemma shows that, with properly chosen stepsize $\eta_k$ and subproblem error $\varepsilon_k(x)$, the output $\xub_N$ becomes an $\varepsilon$-solution.
+To solve subproblem \eqref{eq:GDS_subproblem} with a suitable error $\varepsilon_k(x)$, Algorithm~\ref{alg:GDS} invokes subroutine $\mathcal A$.
+In view of the structure of subproblem \eqref{eq:GDS_subproblem}, it is natural to employ a proximal gradient method as the subroutine.
+Algorithm~\ref{alg:GDS_subroutine} presents one such implementation of $\mathcal A$.